 Ad-Hoc Wi-Fi was clunky and many organizational wireless policies forbade ad-hoc wireless for the same interference concerns that make self-installed access points and other devices taboo.
 USB flash drives did come along, and became an extremely viable modern version of "sneaker net" that helped to relegate 802.11 peer-to-peer networks to the fringes.

 If you're the admin of a large wireless network, you might be feeling a bit green around the gills as you learn about Wi-Fi Direct.
 Many of us have spent years and large dollars building carefully designed WLANs and an important culture of "please help us to help you by not bringing all sorts of weird competing wireless devices to our environment" with those who we support.
 Whether you keep the interference peace by CIO-level edict or gentleman's agreement, the promised ease of Wi-Fi direct may prove too irresistible for users to try in the workplace.

-Exasperating the potential siren song of Wi-Fi Direct is the pent-up demand that many tech-savvy users feel about not having an enterprise-grade methodology to wirelessly connect to projectors and printers since most manufacturers of these devices never caught on to security beyond the likes of pre-shared WEP.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Exasperating the potential siren song of Wi-Fi Direct is the pent-up demand that many tech-savvy users feel about not having an enterprise-grade methodology to wirelessly connect to projectors and printers since most manufacturers of these devices never caught on to security beyond the likes of pre-shared WEP.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio